ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 information it might forward in a response MUST be encapsulated, unless it is responding to errors it detects before removing encapsulation of the request;
 see {{errors}}.

+In order to achieve the privacy and security goals of the protocol an Oblivious Gateway Resource also needs to observe the guidance in
+{{server-responsibilities}}.

 ## Informational Responses